cardat/DatSciTrain_bushfire_specific_pm25_for_locations_2019/README.md

 (If you are familiar with Git, you can clone this repository instead.)

-Bushfire Smoke PM2.5 data will be made available to hackyhour participants via Cloud CARDAT.
+Bushfire Smoke PM~2.5~ data will be made available to hackyhour participants via Cloud CARDAT.
 Please add these files to the `data_provided/` directory alongside the `location_crds.csv` file.
+Note that **the Bushfire Smoke PM~2.5~ data are provided for training purposes only, and may not be on-shared or used for any other purpose*</span>** beyond this hackyhour.

 ### Installing required `R` packages